Dianic Women’s Spirituality

 Ruth soon renamed the coven to Moon Birch Grove, and then five years later renamed it again to Circle of Aradia; which still exists to this day.

 As perhaps the most world renown coven by name, the Susan B. Anthony Coven Number One was resurrected by Bobbie Grennier in 2007 (with Z Budapest’s blessing).
-On the full moon of the Summer Solstice 20016, the Susan B. Anthony Coven Number One renamed themselves Sisterhood: Blessing All Communities and returned the old coven name to Z.
+On the full moon of the Summer Solstice 20016, the Susan B. Anthony Coven Number One has expanded themselves to Sisterhood: Blessing All Communities in a effort to return the old coven name to Z.

 Bobbie Grennier served as the High Priestess and Summoner (ordained by Z in 2010) for this coven from 2007-2016 as the Susan B. Anthony Coven Number One and from 2016 to present as Sisterhood: Blessing All Communities.